freddiehaddad/fast-track-to-rust/src/enum.md

 # Enum

 An _[enumeration]_, commonly known as an _[enum]_, is declared using the keyword `enum`.
-Compared to other languges, enums in Rust offer greater flexibility and power.
+Compared to other languages, enums in Rust offer greater flexibility and power.
 For instance, they support generics (as seen with the `Option` `enum`) and can encapsulate values within their variants! [^1]